Skip to content

 Lakewood’s Family Services team welcomes each group, providing a calming presence and the expertise to answer any last minute questions.
 The Family Services team has seen the myriad ways that families honor their loved ones, including incorporating rituals or religious customs into their goodbyes.

-Kaye Haagenson, a member of the Family Services team, remembers one family who took turns wrapping a shroud around their father and then laid flowers in his casket.
-“I was moved by the family’s healing energy,” says Kaye.
+Brett Tieman, a member of the Family Services team, remembers one family who took turns wrapping a shroud around their father and then laid flowers in his casket.
+“I was moved by the family’s healing energy,” says Brett.
 Some families prefer a more impromptu gathering.
-Kaye recalls a family with young children who each said a final word to their mom and then kissed her.
-“I was moved by how at ease the children felt in her presence.
+Another family with young children allowed each child to say a final word to their mom and then kissed her.
+“It was moving, how at ease the children felt in her presence.
 I believe that the family will take comfort in the memory of those last moments.”

 Learn more about cremation at Lakewood

-If you have questions about cremation services, witnessing or memorials at Lakewood, schedule an appointment with our Family Services team by emailing info@lakewoodcemetery.org or calling 612-822-2171.
+If you have questions about cremation services, witnessing or memorials at Lakewood, schedule an appointment with our knowledgeable Family Services team by emailing info@lakewoodcemetery.org or calling 612-822-2171.

 Sign Up for the Lakewood Newsletter